avielzecharia/riddles/index.md

 2. Bob enters the room and wants to open the box with the prize.
 Opening a box costs a single token.

 - How can Bob find the prize with minimum token waste?

+# Nine Lives 🐈
+The veterinarian wants to conduct an experiment aimed to discover the maximum building floor from which a cat can survive a free fall.
+The vet is a bit crazy, and he plans to find out the maximum floor number using a series of a single cat's droppings.
+For example, assuming the cat had only one soul, and the building had 100 floors - The vet had to perform 100 attemps in the worst case (bottom to top).

+- Assuming the cat had 2 souls (die only in the second 'too high' attemp), design a strategy with minimal required attemps in the worst case.
+- Can you prove this number to be minimal?
+- What is the complexity of this minimal lower bound for k souls and N floors?
+- What happen where k~logN?